gwidgets/gwty-leaflet/README.md

 ## Elemental 2:

-The current 1.0-SNAPSHOT makes use of Elemental 2 beta version, instead of local javascript wrapped Elements(under .elemental package).
+The 1.0 version makes use of Elemental 2, instead of local javascript wrapped Elements(under .elemental package).
 The .elemental package has been removed as it is not needed anymore.

 ## GWT version: